christopher-holt/Analysis_of_TCGABiolinks_Data/README.md

 Analysis2_4.R - This script will calculate the number of mutations for each age and look for a relation

 ##### Gender Data
-functions3.R - Script that creates functions used in Analysis3.R

 Analysis3.R - Read in the csv data from Download.R and generate pValues/Quartile data for each Cancer, location, and mutational pipeline  comparing Male and Female